 To see the job destinations and award successes of some of our News Associates graduates – successful reporters we hope our BA (Hons) in Journalism students will soon be following – click here.

-So if you want to become part of our success story and achieve your goal of becoming a journalist, apply to join The School of Journalism Manchester today.
+So if you want to become part of our success story and achieve your goal of becoming a journalist, apply to join The School of Journalism today.

 STARTED HERE: NCTJ Student Journalist of the Year Sara Oldfield (now Fabulous Magazine), Student Scoop of the Year winner Lucy Pasha Robinson (now The Independent), Student Sports Journalist of the Year winner Richard Amofa (Daily Telegraph) and Trainee Sports Journalist of the Year Ross Lawson (Sportsbeat)

 TOP TEAM: Andrew Greaves, head of journalism and public affairs; Holly Manj, deputy head of journalism; James Toney, managing editor; Rachel Bull, head of journalism training and Graham Dudman, chair of News Associates editorial advisory board.